SHIP IJmuiden Visitor Centre open until end of September

 class="img-responsive

-What is there to see until the end of September?
+What's on display until the end of September?

 Book a guided tour